anirbrhm/ImageCaptioning/README.md

 * First, we present an end-to-end system for the problem.
 It is a neural net which is fully trainable using stochastic gradient descent.
 Second, our model combines state-of-art sub-networks for vision and language models.
 These can be pre-trained on larger corpora and thus can take advantage of additional data.
 Finally, it yields significantly better performance compared to state-of-the-art approaches.

 ## Model architecture
+Thus, we propose to directly maximize the probability of the correct description given the image by using the following formulation: θ
+? = arg max
+θ
+X
+(I,S)
+log p(S|I; θ) (1)
+where θ are the parameters of our model, I is an image, andS its correct transcription.
+Since S represents any sentence, its length is unbounded.
+Thus, it is common to apply the chain rule to model the joint probability over S0, . . . , SN , where N is the length of this particular example as log p(S|I) = X
+N
+t=0
+log p(St|I, S0, . . . , St−1) (2)

 #### Encoder